The 6 Most Important Steps to Solving High Car Premiums

 • Customer feedback.
 The cost being low doesn’t mean the service is good.
 You might get blinded by the enticing low prices of several companies out there.
 When you need help and coverage, you don’t get the service that you paid for.
 Getting some recommendations from your acquaintances and relatives is a worthwhile task.

-Let’s say that you are driving a flashy red car that runs fast.
+Let’s say you are driving a flashy red car that runs fast.
 You know a friend who drives a less flashy car.
 When you asked them about the cost of their policy, you found out that theirs is lower than yours.
 The reason is your car.
 The vehicle is, of course, considered when calculating your rates.
-You have to choose the right vehicle to significantly lower your premium.
+You have to choose the right vehicle to lower your premium significantly.

 Factors that you should consider before you buy a car

 • Safety rating.
 The safer you are, the fewer claims you will make.
-Insurers examine how likely it is that you’ll get into an accident because of the car that you drive.
+Insurers examine how likely you’ll get into an accident because of your car.
 They will also consider the likelihood of your passengers sustaining injuries.
-If the safety rating is high, then you can expect a lower premium.
+You can expect a lower premium if the safety rating is high.

 • Vehicle size.
 A bigger car is safer than a relatively small car.
 They can provide better protection when it comes to accidents.
 However, the engine size may also be included in the consideration.
 If a big engine is placed inside a small frame, then driving such a car will subject you to high rates.

 • Vehicle Color.
 Yes, you read that right.
 The color of the car is also a factor.
-Most flashy car colors tend to either be pulled over by authorities, or get hit by wildlife, and certain colors get stolen more than others too.
+Most flashy car colors tend to either be pulled over by authorities or get hit by wildlife, and specific colors get stolen more than others.

 More Factors

-The cost to replace an old car is less than the cost of replacing a new car.
+The cost of replacing an old car is less than the cost of replacing a new car.
 That’s why new cars don’t get totaled often.
-Newer cars need higher coverage though, so it costs more to insure.
+Newer cars need higher coverage, though, so it costs more to insure.

 • Likelihood of theft.
-There’s also a type of coverage that pays if your car gets stolen.
+There’s also coverage that pays if your car gets stolen.
 Owning a car that is likely to attract thieves significantly affects your rates.

 Driving record

 Your driving history includes all the moving violations that you made, as well as the accidents that you’ve been into.
-These put a red flag in your driving record which signals insurers that you may possess a certain amount of risk.
+These put a red flag in your driving record, signaling to insurers that you may possess a particular risk.
 Getting involved in a car accident raises your rates.
-Take note of this, if you have a horrible record, then some companies may refuse to insure you.
+Note that if you have a horrible record, some companies may refuse to insure you.

-In case you’re not aware, moving violations include speeding, running red lights, driving under influence, and many more.
+In case you’re unaware, moving violations include speeding, running red lights, driving under the influence, and many more.
 These violations, accidents included, don’t stay permanently on your record.
 After three years, they become less and less relevant.
 You can improve your driving record by avoiding the examples above.

 Credit record